Who are the Cassandras?

-It didn’t matter if they were with someone who had the traits of a malignant narcissist with antisocial personality disorder.
+It didn’t matter if they were with someone who had the traits of a malignant traits of disorders unrelated to being autistic.
 To them, the distinction was moot.
 They were with monsters, other people in the group were with monsters, and the name they were using to define all manner of monstrosity was Asperger’s.

 Undeveloped.
 Social.
 Conscience…